grafana/grafana-plugin-examples/examples/app-with-scenes/README.md

-# Grafana Scenes App plugin
+# Grafana Scenes App Plugin example

 This example demonstrates how to build a basic app plugin using @grafana/scenes framework.